abdallah5446/abdallah5446/README.md

 - 📫 How to reach me: by email (mabdallah1027@gmail.com) or just reach out on GitHub!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Although the scope for AI/IT is currently stagnant, it will take a while before AI truly "takes over" jobs.

+Check out some of my work in my profile!